Rocky Mountain elk: Reproduction

-Hunting of Elk
+Hunting

-It has been shown that human hunting of elk has affected their reproductive success.
-The hunting of elk increased behavioral changes in females causing the elk to lose valuable resources needed.
-The hunting of elk also affects their patterns during the day.
-During the day when elk would normally be foraging for food, during hunting season elk will intentionally avoid foraging and avoids any type of roads or trails that hunters may follow.
-The change of foraging and lack of resources lead to malnutrition and loss of body fat.
+It has been shown that human hunting has affected the elk's reproductive success.
+The hunting of elk increases behavioral changes in females causing the elk to lose valuable resources needed.
+During the day when the elk would normally be foraging for food, during hunting season the elk will intentionally avoid foraging and avoid any type of roads or trails that hunters may follow.
+The change of foraging and lack of resources leads to malnutrition and loss of body fat.

 Conservation

 Colorado

 The Rocky Mountain elk was reintroduced in 1913 to Colorado from Wyoming after the near extinction of the regional herds.
 While overhunting is a significant contributing factor, the elk's near extinction is mainly attributed to human encroachment and destruction of their natural habitats and migratory corridors.
 A year later, twenty-one elk from Jackson Hole, Wyoming were reintroduced to South Dakota's Wind Cave National Park for population increase.
 Conservation efforts also brought the elk populations in New Mexico from near-zero numbers in the late 1800s and early 1900s, to healthy populations in the 1930s in Northern New Mexico.